Image Credit: Image copyright www.InsectIdentification.org; No Reproduction Permitted

 Eastern Yellowjackets are members of an aggressive hornet family with painful stings and are best given wide berth if spotted.

 If a nest is near a home, it is likely an Eastern Yellowjacket will wander near sweet beverages and food.
 They have been known to land on cans of juice or soda/pop and walk inside them to drink unbeknownst to the can's owner.
 People have been stung on the lip by them after taking a sip and startling the insect inside.
 Do not physically engage with an Eastern Yellowjacket as it can send an alarm pheromone through the air that signals other Eastern Yellowjackets to join it.
 Swatting at them further agitates them, so walking away (or running if needed) is advised.
 Professional exterminators can help safely remove a nest in a backyard.
 Insecticides designed for them may also be successful, but can be risky to use if they require close proximity for proper application.
 Always follow the label's instructions and use caution.

-Workers, males and queens of this species have subtle differences in appearance.
+Workers, males, and queens of this species have subtle differences in appearance.
 Males lack the black spots on the abdomen and have more of a yellow/black banded appearance.
 Queens are mostly yellow and have small black spots that line the sides of the abdomen.
 A black diamond shape near the 'waist' is visible.
 Usually, only queens survive the winter, though there have been cases where others survive the season.
 A queen holds fertilized eggs inside until spring when she forms a small nest and lays them.
 The queen feeds the first larvae chewed up bits of insects and caterpillars that she catches until these larvae become adults.
 These new adults then care for any subsequent eggs and construct more of the nest so the queen can focus solely on laying more eggs and building up colony numbers.
 Adults drink nectar (and sweet beverages) and attack insects to use as food for their young.